 All model release forms are kept on file and are secured according to strict privacy and data protection policies.
 We will provide these forms to any authority wishing to view them if they have a valid reason.

 Participants who have worked with us can contact us anytime to raise concerns or issues.
-Any issues or concerns raised will be taken seriously and we will act in a quick and responsible matter to help resolve any issues or concerns.
+Any issues or concerns raised will be taken seriously and we will act in a quick and responsible manner to help resolve any issues or concerns.

 Our Model Release Forms 2014-2021

 Below we have provided a copy of our model release form that our participants have to read in it’s entirety and then complete the form.
 This release form was used at shoots that took placed between 2014 and late 2021.
 We do not complete these forms on any participants behalf and it is their own responsibility to provide the information required.
 Participants are under no obligation or forced to complete a form.
 Only after a participant has completed a model release form can we release their content onto our website.
 Every participant who has content available on our website has completed a model release form and we have them all on file as proof.